liquidinvestigations/liquidinvestigations/testing/systems_test_plan.md

 ## Approach

-Automated test plans and test suites are to be written for the following components:
+Automated functional test plans and test suites are to be written for the following components:
   - Discovery
   - VPN
   - User Management
   - All other API endpoints
     - https://liquidinvestigations.docs.apiary.io/#
     - @Alex / @Gabi is apiary.io complete and up to date?

+Automated performance test plans and test suites are to be written for the following components:
+ - VPN (scalability/stress testing)
+ - Hoover Indexing (scalability/stress testing)

 Manual test plans and test suites are to be written for the following components
   - Single Sign-On (today)/OAuth2 (Q4)